Here are 8 players you should add to your Euro 2020 fantasy football this week

 Patrick Schick – Striker, Czech Republic (€8.4m)

 Sorry in advance Scotland fans, but we simply had to include the Czech match winner.
-Three goals in two games for an unfancied Czech side has guaranteed his side’s place in the last 16.
+Three goals in two games for an unfancied Czech side has guaranteed his side’s place in the quarter finals.

-The Czech’s have surprised many, and the Bayer Leverkusen striker is the type of striker that can make a huge difference for them in their last 16 tie.
+The Czech’s have surprised many, and the Bayer Leverkusen striker is the type of striker that can take his side to the brink of a European Championship final for the first time since 1996.

 Leonardo Spinazzola – Defender, Italy (€5.6m)